 What Are Engineering Metrics?

-At the most basic level, engineering metrics quantify and provide a standard of measurement for software delivery–including team collaboration, processes, and business alignment.
+Engineering metrics quantify and provide a standard of measurement for software delivery–including processes, team collaboration, and business alignment.
 Metrics benchmarks help teams contextualize these metrics, define “good,” and chart their path forward.

-Any given software project has many moving pieces, tracking metrics can help you determine:
+Any given software project has many moving pieces, tracking software engineering metrics can help you determine:

 - Level of effort and investment to deliver a project on time and in scope